infinitered/ignite/docs/Components-Switch.md

 ### `thumbOnStyle`

-The `thumbOnStyle` prop is an object that is applied to the inner `Animated.View` that is when the switch is on.
+The `thumbOnStyle` optional prop is an object that is applied to the inner `Animated.View` that is when the switch is on.

 ```tsx
 <Switch